wkdgmr/wkdmod/README.md

 - When killing Diablo, Nakrul, Hork Demon or Defiler loot drop tiers are determined by difficulty.
 Best drops from these bosses will be found on Hell difficulty.
 - Diablo and Nakrul have been buffed and are much more difficult to defeat.
 - Nightmare and Hell monster HP/AC/ToHit has been increased
+- previous Triple Immunes now have RESISTANCE TO MAGIC and can be hit by magic spells
+- Nightmare and Hell difficulties have been buffed significantly
+- MLVL's have been increased in Nightmare and Hell to allow for slightly better affix pools in the higher difficulties.
+- Wirt's shop price cap has been raised from 200,000 to 300,000.
 - Items are no longer destroyed at 0 durability, they become disabled and you must repair.
 - Players do not drop items on death, unless you enable **INVADER** mode, more details below.  -1% TOTAL CHARACTER Experience upon death.
 - Shared XP in multiplayer games.
+- Character's now have a natural random chance to dodge incoming missiles.
+This scales with character level.
+- Character's now gain a passive spell dodge affect based on resistances to that spell element.
+- Fixed Bug that currently persists in DevilutionX where not all Unique items could actually be found.
 - Black Deaths no longer permanently damage your character, HOWEVER, they have been given the same LIFESTEAL mechanic as the Skeleton King.
 - Warrior, Barbarian, and Bard have all received a melee and ranged ToHit buff and are no longer desperate for Dexterity/ToHit gear.
 - Barbarian no longer takes damage from the Rage skill, it will drain mana instead if the Barbarian has any